-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Webster, approximately 68% of students took out student loans averaging $6,646 a year.
 That adds up to $26,584 over four years for those students.

-How Much Money Do Webster Graduates Make?bachelor's degree recipients from Webster make around $42,300 per year during the early years of their employment.
+How Much Money Do Webster Graduates Make?students who graduate from Webster with a bachelor's degree go on to jobs where they make an average salary of $42,300 in their early years.
 This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Webster University